-Asus has taken the wraps off a host of new gaming laptops all of which are powered by Intel’s newest 8th-gen Core processors, along with a couple of fresh desktop PCs aimed at churning out solid frame rates as well.
+A host of new Asus laptops for gaming have been unleashed, all of which are powered by Intel’s newest 8th-gen Core processors, along with a couple of fresh desktop PCs aimed at churning out solid frame rates as well.

 Heading up the pack is the impressive sounding Asus ROG Zephyrus M (GM501), which the company notes is the slimmest gaming notebook in the world that packs an 8th-gen (up to) Core i7 processor twinned with GeForce GTX 1070 graphics.